 Exelon continues to be at the forefront of clean energy advancements.
-Our cross-functional, innovative internal groups - the TechEXChange and Emerging Technology teams - help us leverage expertise and ingenuity from across the organization, and external resources, to identify new technologies to optimize operations and grow our businesses.
+Our cross-functional, innovative internal groups - the TechEXChange and the Exelorate Growth Board - help us leverage expertise and ingenuity from across the organization, and external resources, to identify new technologies to optimize operations and grow our businesses.

-These groups engage with a multitude of experts - from our own employees to national labs to private equity firms - to unearth innovations.
+These groups engage with a multitude of experts - from our own employees to national labs to private equity firms - to unearth new technologies and innovations.

 We’re also investing in growth-stage energy technology companies through Constellation Technology Ventures, Exelon’s venture capital fund.
 It invests in emerging companies in our industry and gives them access to Exelon’s management expertise and connection to our broader enterprise.
-Our investments include electric vehicles, distributed generation, energy storage, renewable generation and intelligent buildings.
+Our investments include electric vehicles, local generation, energy storage, renewable generation and intelligent buildings.

 Truly competitive markets deliver the best results.

 Our nation’s transition to clean energy will require wind and solar power and, without a doubt, nuclear power.
 In fact, zero-emission nuclear power is a key part of the nation’s shift to a new, clean energy economy.

 Exelon advocates for public policy that treats all clean, low-carbon energy fairly and equally to maximize national greenhouse gas emissions avoidance.
-It sounds like a such a simple idea: a fuel-neutral, technology-neutral approach where environmental attributes are fairly compensated in the market are important to maintaining and expanding all sources of zero-carbon generation.
+Fuel-neutral, technology-neutral approaches that fairly compensate the environmental attributes in the market are important to maintaining and expanding all sources of zero-carbon generation.

 The energy system of the future is closer than you think.